How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 • Initial burst: Quick 2-second pour to start the flow

-• Steady stream: Maintain consistent medium pace
+• Steady stream: Maintain a consistent medium pace

 • Finish: Slow taper to prevent drips